Monday, November 27, 2023

 -----------------

-Lastly, I was surprised and thrilled to take home first place for Editorial Cartoons in the Society of Professional Journalists 2023 awards.
+Lastly, I was surprised and thrilled to take home 1st place for the Editorial Cartoons in the Society of Professional Journalists 2023 awards, for the Rocky Mountain States.
+The annual contest covers newspapers and media in four states; Colorado, New Mexico, Utah, Wyoming. https://coloradospj.wordpress.com/

 One sample, published this past November: